apostrophecms/apostrophe-secure-attachments/README.md

 > "Why not?"
 Those services are basically static webservers for your media.
 That defeats the purpose of using this module.

+## Limitations

+Please note that limiting access to a URL doesn't prevent an authorized user from saving a file to their hard drive, then sharing that file directly.
+All this module does is prevent link sharing.
+However, it is still a useful tool to keep sensitive documents from being indexed accidentally after being inadvertently linked once on a public page, etc.

 ## Configuration

 Just turn it on in `app.js`: